ramoncarrascom/100-days-of-code/log.md

 **Thoughts:** It's been several days having issues with CSS layout.
 I want my grid to be responsive and full CSS.
 After reading documentation and forums, I did the trick!!
 Now it's working fine.
 I'll have to make a CSS course, cause it is one of my weak points.

 **Link to work:** [Boring Games App](https://github.com/ramoncarrascom/BoringGames/commit/f26d7a7428aa9db3b0acad84fc5a8b95af3b24bf)

+### Day 33: May 8, 2020

+**Progress:** I've been developing my frontend deployment.
+I already have a very basic but operational web deployed in https://www.boringames.com

+**Thoughts:** I'm very happy cause I already could deploy my frontend by using Jenkins...
+I am beginning to understand the pipelines' structure and function.
+The only pending point is the deployment of the backend, but this will have to wait some days, cause I must configure correctly the vps that I'm going to use.